-As mentioned before, goodwill is the value of purchase price subtracted by the difference between fair market value (FMV) of assets and liabilities.
+As mentioned before, goodwill is the value of the purchase price subtracted by the difference between the fair market value (FMV) of assets and liabilities.
 Fair market value is the price of an item when it’s available for sale in the open market.
 To better understand this, take a look at this formula:

 As you can see, goodwill can also be thought of as the excess amount of money to buy all of the assets of another company, excluding liabilities.
 Why are we excluding them?
-Simple, because the old liabilities of the company now belongs to the new owner.
+Simple, because the old liabilities of the company now belong to the new owner.
 As a side note, you can also think of goodwill as the purchase price after the market value of any net assets is subtracted.

 Note that we use the value of unamortized goodwill.
 Amortization is a technique sometimes used to lower the book value of intangible assets, including goodwill.
 It’s not dissimilar to depreciation, which is used for tangible/physical assets.
 So unamortized goodwill is the value of goodwill before amortization.

 In the first place, however, goodwill does not have definite value on the balance sheet except when a merger happened.
 If the event happens, the value of goodwill recorded is automatically unamortized since the value is recorded for the new owner.